 The best medication for anxiety is Exposure Therapy.
 What will happen to you if you’re late and have an anxiety attack?
 Probably not much.
 Anxiety is scary, but not dangerous.
 So, practice facing your fears.
 If you’re afraid of being late, set your watch five minutes slow for two weeks.
 If you’re afraid of the physical feelings of anxiety, let yourself panic.
 And if you’re afraid of something else, like being embarrassed if others see you panic, practice feeling hot and uncomfortable (or at least pretending to) in the presence of others.
 Sometimes it’s possible to do these on your own, and other times it’s helpful to get support from a therapist who has experience with exposure therapy.

-Question: About Generalized Anxiety Disorder (GAD) + −
+Question: Is Generalized Anxiety Disorder (GAD) a lifelong ailment? + −

 Is GAD a lifelong thing similar to say diabetes where you just have it for the rest of your life or is it something you develop and then can eliminate similar to lets say a drug addiction?